AI Risk Monitoring Systems

 AI risk monitoring systems provide continuous, automated surveillance of AI system behavior in production — detecting when systems deviate from expected performance, develop new biases, produce harmful outputs, or exhibit behaviors that indicate emerging risk.
 Monitoring attempts to answer in real time: is this AI system still behaving as intended, and are the risks still within acceptable bounds?

 The need for continuous monitoring arises from a fundamental property of AI systems: they interact with a changing world.
-Unlike traditional software, which produces the same output for the same input, AI system behavior can change even when the model itself is unchanged — because the input distribution shifts, the user population changes, feedback loops amplify initial biases, or the real-world context in which the system operates evolves.
+Unlike traditional software, AI system behavior can change even when the model itself is unchanged — because the input distribution shifts, the user population changes, feedback loops amplify initial biases, or the real-world context evolves.
 A model that was fair and accurate at deployment can become biased or degraded weeks later without any code change.

-Monitoring bridges the gap between point-in-time evaluation (pre-deployment testing, periodic auditing) and the continuous operation of AI systems.
+Monitoring bridges the gap between point-in-time evaluation (pre-deployment testing, periodic auditing) and continuous operation.
 It transforms audit logs from passive records into active detection signals.

 Which Threat Patterns It Addresses